-The requirement of plainness and intelligibility means that the term should not only make grammatical sense to the average consumer but must put the consumer in the position of being able to assess the consequences of each term. - 2.24 Terms should be clearly and transparently drafted so that consumers can make an informed choice whether or not to enter into the contract.
+- 2.24 Terms should be clearly drafted so that consumers can make an informed choice whether or not to enter into the contract.
 The terms should set out all obligations and rights in a clear and comprehensible way.
-This is important so that the consumer can foresee and evaluate the impact or consequences of the terms in the future. - 2.25 Particular care should be taken in the case of complex and technical issues.
+This is important so that the consumer can foresee and evaluate the economic consequences of the terms. - 2.25 Particular care should be taken in the case of complex and technical terms.
 It should not be assumed, for instance, that the consumer understands the detail of how the nursing home market operates.
 Sufficient information should be given to ensure that the consumer understands both the words used and the practical implications of any onerous terms and their relationship with his or her other rights and obligations.
 Ambiguity should be avoided.
-Where the term is open to interpretation, the interpretation most favourable to the consumer shall prevail.
+Where the term is open to interpretation, the interpretation most favourable to the consumer shall prevail.26